Bałtyk: History

-The place where the building now stands was previously occupied by a cinema, Kino Bałtyk, from which the high-rise references its name from.
+The place where the building now stands was previously occupied by a cinema, Kino Bałtyk, from which the high-rise takes its name.
 It functioned since 1929 until 2002 and was later demolished in November 2003.

 Construction of the high-rise started on the 26th of November, 2014.
 It lasted 3 years and the building was completed in May 2017, it was opened later that year on the 2nd of June.

 Upon its completion, it was the fifth tallest building in Poznań.